bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

     }
     console.log(lastName);

 Not much different than the idea presented above, but the thought remains the same.
-When 'greet' is called, it has no context in its local scope of finding `lastName` so, it looks outside its scope to find it and use the `lastName` that is found there.
+When ‘greet’ is called, it has no context in its local scope of finding `lastName` so, it looks outside its scope to find it and use the `lastName` that is found there.

-Let's take this a step further.
-In the given examples, we've seen that we have created two environments for our code.
+Let’s take this a step further.
+In the given examples, we’ve seen that we have created two environments for our code.
 The first would be the global environment where `lastName` and `greet` exist.
 The second would be the local environment where the alert function is called.
-Let's represent those two environments like this:
+Let’s represent those two environments like this:

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*fpIwHvwpDYxatfE9.png" class="graf-image" /></figure>### What is a closure?

-A closure is an inner function that has access to the outer (enclosing) function's variables — scope chain.
-The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function's variables, and it has access to the global variables.
+A closure is an inner function that has access to the outer (enclosing) function’s variables — scope chain.
+The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function’s variables, and it has access to the global variables.

-The inner function has access not only to the outer function's variables, but also to the outer function's parameters.
-Note that the inner function cannot call the outer function's arguments object, however, even though it can call the outer function's parameters directly.
+The inner function has access not only to the outer function’s variables, but also to the outer function’s parameters.
+Note that the inner function cannot call the outer function’s arguments object, however, even though it can call the outer function’s parameters directly.

 You create a closure by adding a function inside another function.